AlexandreValette/LBM-PyOpenCL/README.md

 You can use the notebook Run.ipynb or the script Run.py.

 # How to change the obstacle shape ?
-Obstacle shape are read from a text file.
+The obstacle shape is read from a text file.
 See Circle.txt for example.

 # Third parties libraries
 You need :